-NAPIER WATT is committed to ensuring that it has adequate controls to counter money laundering activities and terrorist financing activities, in line with Money Laundering Regulations 2007.
+NAPIER WATT LIMITED is committed to ensuring that it has adequate controls to counter money laundering activities and terrorist financing activities, in line with the Money Laundering, Terrorist Financing and Transfer of Funds (information on the Payer) regulations 2017.

-NAPIER WATT are registered with HMRC for anti-money laundering supervision under the Money Laundering Regulations 2007.
+NAPIER WATT LIMITED are registered with HMRC for anti-money laundering supervision under the Money Laundering Regulations.

 Risk sensitive policies and procedures have been established in order to anticipate and prevent money laundering and terrorist financing.

 A risk sensitive or risk-based approach is where businesses assess the risk of customers laundering money through their business.
-Whilst NAPIER WATT take the starting point that most customers will not launder money we do identify criteria that may indicate a higher risk of money laundering – e.g. where there is no face-to-face meeting to establish identity.
+Whilst Napier Watt Limited take the starting point that most customers will not launder money we do identify criteria that may indicate a higher risk of money laundering – e.g. where there is no face-to-face meeting to establish identity.

-It is NAPIER WATT policy that all landlords, tenants and vendors must be identified fully with a minimum of two forms of ID, evidence of identity being photographic and also evidence of residence e.g. a utility bill dated in the last three months.
+It is Napier Watt Limited policy that all vendors and purchasers, landlords and tenants must be identified fully with a minimum of two forms of ID, evidence of identity being photographic and also evidence of residence e.g. a utility bill dated in the last three months.

 Should a face to face meeting not take place then enhanced due diligence procedures will need to be adopted by asking for additional information or evidence to establish the customer’s identity, and ensuring that the documents supplied are certified.
 It would also be prudent to ensure that any first payments are made to a bank account in the customer’s name.